 Goodes retires and the AFL apologises

 Following the war dance incident, fans booed Goodes at every match with renewed intensity.
-The AFL clubs made efforts to discourage this hostile behaviour, and many fans and public figures stood up for him.
+The AFL clubs made efforts to discourage this hostile behaviour and many fans and public figures spoke in support of Goodes.

 Nevertheless, the booing continued.
-By the end of the season Goodes had had enough and retired from the game.
+By the end of the season Goodes had retired from the game.

 Four years later, in 2019, two documentaries, The Final Quarter and The Australian Dream, were released.
 Both dealt with the final stages of Goodes’ career and the treatment he had received.

 On 7 June 2019, the day The Final Quarter was to premiere at the Sydney Film Festival, the AFL and its 18 clubs made a formal apology to Goodes for the game’s failure to stand up for him and ‘call out’ the treatment he was receiving.